How to Install, Update & Remove Web Libraries with Bower

 bower uninstall normalize-less

-Let’s say you have been working on your project for several months, and some libraries that you are using (like jQuery) have released a new version.
-In this circumstance, we can use Bower to update jQuery to the latest version.
-But first let’s check out whether the new version has been registered in bower with bower list command.
+Imagine you’ve been working on your project for several months and discover that a key library like jQuery has released a new version.
+Bower makes it simple to update to the latest version.
+Start by checking if the new version is registered in Bower with the bower list

-The latest version of jQuery, as you can see below, is 2.1.1.
+The latest version of jQuery, as shown below, is 2.1.1.

-In the next article we will dive into Bower and explore some more advanced features.
-So stay tuned.
+In our next article, we’ll delve deeper into Bower and explore some of its more advanced features.
+Stay tuned for more insights.